StackVista/stackstate-docs/getting_started.md

 ![Events Perspective](/.gitbook/assets/v46_events-perspective.png)

-The Events Perspective is not the only place you can find events; you can find the latest events in the Events section of the View Details pane on the right of the screen.
+The Events Perspective is not the only place you can find events; you can find the latest events in the Events section of the **View Summary** in the right panel.

 ![Events section](/.gitbook/assets/v46_events-section.png)